rnambis/Rails-App/README.md

 Some of the funcationalities of User are: Can signup and log-in.
 Can create reservation.
 Can see the booking history.
 Can edit and delete booked room.

 These are general functionalities and there are some more functionalities which have been covered, visit http://libsystemncsu.herokuapp.com/

+The application has been deployed from another git repository: https://github.com/cahuja2/heroku.git

 to find out more.
 Thanks.